-Holymead Primary places a significant emphasis on using a range of practical equipment and visual images to support children's mathematical development, for example Numicon, Dienes equipment Cuisenaire Rods and pictures/diagrams to represent problems [including use of part-part-whole and bar modelling].
+Holymead Primary places a significant emphasis on using a range of practical equipment and visual images to support children's mathematical development, for example Numicon, Dienes equipment Cuisenaire Rods and pictures/diagrams to represent problems [including use of bar modelling].

-The different types concrete, pictorial and abstract representations are utilised carefully to draw attention to the mathematical structure.
+The variation of concrete, pictorial and abstract representations are designed carefully to draw attention to the mathematical structure.
 Teachers are encouraged to move back and forth between representations (concrete, pictorial and abstract) so that children can fully explain new concepts using mathematical language.

-Supporting Disadvantaged/CIC & SEN pupils
+Supporting Disadvantaged/CIC

-- Numicon interventions - Tracking of raw scores and target tracker statements in pupil progress meetings - 1:1 provision to meet expected standard - Identify and track pupils in middle/higher sets to ensure conversion to Greater Depth based on prior attainment - Use of online learning platforms or apps to support learning (e.g. Doodle Maths)
+- Rapid Response Intervention - Numicon interventions in EYFS/Y1/Y2 - Tracking of raw scores and target tracker statements in pupil progress meetings - 1:1 provision to meet expected standard - Identify pupils in middle/higher sets to ensure conversion to Greater Depth based on prior attainment - Use of online learning platforms or apps so support learning